 When you set out to change your life, you will inevitably set goals for yourself.
 But sticking to goals requires willpower, and willpower is a finite resource.
 You may keep it up for weeks or even months, but at some point the pressures of life will win out.
 And when they do, chances are you’ll end up back where you started.

 The way to make lasting changes is to build new habits.
 Once something is a habit, it no longer requires willpower to keep up.
 In fact, your brain will actively make you feel uncomfortable whenever you skip a habit.
-When you were a kid, you probably hated brushing your teeth and your parents had to push you every night.
+When you were a kid, you probably hated brushing your teeth and your parents had to force you every night.
 Now that it’s become a daily habit, you feel off if you skip it even once.